-Following are the significant contingencies of the Company as at December 31, 2024 and 2023:
+Following are the significant contingencies of the Company as at March 31, 2025 and December 31, 2024:

-a.
+- a.
 Additional Tranche B Concession Fees and interest penalty are being claimed by MWSS in excess of the amount recommended by the Receiver.
-Such additional charges being claimed by MWSS (in addition to other miscellaneous claims) amounted to ₱5.0 billion as at December 31, 2024 and 2023.
+Such additional charges being claimed by MWSS (in addition to other miscellaneous claims) amounted to ₱5.0 billion as at March 31, 2025 and December 31, 2024.
 The Rehabilitation Court has resolved to deny and disallow the said disputed claims of MWSS in its December 19, 2007 Order, upholding the recommendations of the Receiver on the matter.
 Following the termination of the Parent Company's rehabilitation proceedings, the Parent Company and MWSS sought to resolve this matter in accordance with the dispute requirements of the TCA (see Notes 3, 7 and 10).
 A joint committee, with members from Maynilad and MWSS, was formed in June 2016 to prepare a report containing a stipulation of facts, issues and recommendations on the Disputed Claims.
 On July 4, 2016, Maynilad submitted to MWSS a Statement of Facts.
-MWSS has yet to provide Maynilad with its comments.
+As at April 29, 2025, MWSS has yet to provide Maynilad with its comments. - b.

-b.
 On October 13, 2005, the Parent Company and Manila Water (the "Concessionaires") were jointly assessed by the Municipality of Norzagaray, Bulacan for real property taxes on certain common purpose facilities purportedly due from 1998 to 2005 amounting to ₱357.1 million.
 It is the position of the Concessionaires that it is the RoP that owns these properties and is therefore exempt from real property taxes.